mahmoudgouda419/Super-Tic-Tac-Toe/README.md

 This is an advanced twist on the classic Tic Tac Toe (XO).
 Instead of one small board, you play on 9 mini boards inside a big one.
 Each move you play decides the board where your opponent must play next, making the game way more strategic and fun.

-Play it here: [Super Tic Tac Toe](https://mahmoudgouda419.github.io/Super-Tic-Tac-Toe/)
+Play it here: [Super Tic Tac Toe](https://mahmoudgouda419.github.io/Super-Tic-Tac-Toe/) And this is a video that got 36 million views for Vsauce explaining the game https://www.youtube.com/shorts/_Na3a1ZrX7c.

 Project Structure:
 index.html → The main page and board layout.